 Daniela obtained her MD degree from the Grigore T. Popa University of Medicine and Pharmacy, Iasi, Romania and received training in epidemiology at University at Buffalo.
-Her research interest is in the broad area of cardiovascular disease, with a focus on diabetes mellitus.
-Daniela's Profile
+Her research interest focused on screening methods for chronic diseases, specifically with diabetes mellitus.

 Research Mentor: Ann Dozier, PhD

 Now: Daniela is a Postdoctoral Fellow in Chronic Disease at Geisinger Health System.

 Molly Jaynes Wilson, PhD

 Molly received her undergraduate degree summa cum laude in music (specifically, violin) from the University of Cincinnati Conservatory of Music.
 She defended her dissertation, “Motor Sequence Performance and Pattern Awareness: Impact of Dystonia” in October 2016 under the guidance of Dr. Jonathan Mink.
 This research, for which she was awarded a F31 fellowship from the National Institute of Neurological Disorders and Stroke, focused on motor learning in musicians and non-musicians with a neurological disorder called dystonia.